mertbag96/fraxes/README.md

-# fraxes
+# Fraxes
-Fraxes is an e-commerce platform on clothing
+Fraxes is an e-commerce platform on clothing.